 Whether you’re looking to learn more about the GFSI or presenting the Initiative to those around you, this slideshow presentation will help you.
 It covers what the GFSI is, how it works and how it benefits various stakeholders working within the GFSI framework.
 Please note that an update is coming very soon!

 Here we’ve answered your most frequently asked questions.
-Feel free to consult this interactively on our site here or download the PDF here.
+Feel free to consult this interactively on our Frequently Asked Questions page or download the PDF here.

 In a hurry?
 Get a quick overview of GFSI in this one-pager, covering the Initiative’s objectives and how it works for the continuous improvement of food safety.
 Please note that an update is coming soon!